Skip to navigation Skip to content

 • Reporting frequency.
 They can be either:

-• stimulus customers who must contact on their Entitlement Period End Date to be paid
+• stimulus customers who must report on their Entitlement Period End Date to be paid

 • notification reporters who must notify changes to their circumstances (including employment income) within 14 days of the change